 EFSC offers the education and training to pursue a variety of engineering and advanced manufacturing career pathways.
 We've got customized options from an Associate in Arts degree that can prepare you for transfer to a university-level bachelor's engineering program — to a hands-on Engineering Technology Associate in Science degree and certificate programs that prepare you for the workplace.
-The A.S. and certificate route can help you build a career working with electronics, fiber optics, composite materials and renewable energies.
+The A.S. and certificate route can help you build a career working with electronics, fiber optics, composite materials, robotics and renewable energies.
 Competency in engineering and manufacturing technologies will provide graduates opportunities in many applied technology jobs such as aeronautics technicians, testing, fabrication, assembly, repair and manufacturing.

 Meet Meer Almeer

 • Alternative Energy Systems

 • Engineering Technology Support

 Engineering Technology: The Engineering Technology (ET) Associate in Science degree program provides the training necessary to work in the high-tech job market in the Florida Technology Corridor.
 Students enjoy hands-on learning, attentive instructors and fully equipped labs with the most up-to-date equipment.
 In EFSC's Engineering Technology program students can complete an Associate of Science degree or several college credit certificates, each with a different focus of engineering and advanced manufacturing.
 These certificates then lead into the Associate's degree.
 The content prepares students for nationally recognized certifications.